rust-lang/book/nostarch/chapter13.md

 named `shirts` that contains a `Vec<ShirtColor>` representing the shirts currently in stock.
 The method `shirt_giveaway` defined on `Inventory` gets the optional shirt color preference of the person getting the free shirt, and returns the shirt color the person will get.
-This setup is shown in Listing
+This is shown in Listing 13-1:
-13-x:

 Filename: src/main.rs